othema/termaudio/README.md

 # termaudio
-A lightweight YouTube audio player for the linux terminal.
+A simple YouTube audio player for the linux terminal.

 ## Install
 ### Ubuntu/Debian Install